The Jones Award: It's about impact.

 How do Jones Impact Award nominations work?

 Only members of The Communications Network can submit nominations, and self-nominations are permitted.
 There is a $75 nomination fee.
-The nomination form is accessible at the bottom of this page and here.

 What will a successful nominee look like?